Mec-iS/w3c-agents-features/README.md

 # features

+Features engineering for structured generation for formal protocols.

 ## mission
 An operational framework for controlled generation to keep developing the standard, writing validation tests, testing hypothesis.